 Think of the tooth before a root canal as a living structure, nourished by nerves and blood vessels.
 The procedure cleans out the infected or damaged pulp inside, which is essential for stopping pain and infection.
 However, this also cuts off the tooth’s internal hydration and nutrition source.
 Over time, this can make the tooth more brittle and susceptible to fractures under the daily pressures of chewing.
 Understanding why this happens is the first step toward protecting your tooth for the long haul.

-Why a Root Canal Makes a Tooth Brittle
+How a Root Canal Affects Tooth Strength

 After a root canal, a tooth essentially becomes non-vital.
 It no longer has a living pulp inside providing it with a blood supply.
 This is a bit like the difference between a fresh, green tree branch and a dry, dead one.
 The green branch is flexible and can bend under pressure, while the dry one is brittle and snaps easily.
 Without its blood supply, your tooth loses its natural moisture and flexibility, making it more prone to cracking.